 Aspect has been around for nearly 50 years.
-It runs the largest autism-specific school program in the world and one of the largest early intervention services for young children on the spectrum in Australia.
-It is also the lead agency in the Positive Partnerships consortium, a four-year national program to better support teachers of students on the spectrum and their families across Australia.
+It runs one of the largest autism-specific school programs in the world and one of the largest early intervention services for young children on the spectrum in Australia.
+It is also runs the Positive Partnerships program, a national program to better support teachers of students on the spectrum and their families across Australia.

 We are leaders in the diagnosis and assessment of people on the spectrum and in providing behaviour support.
 We are in contact with over 10,000 people on the spectrum and their families every year.
 Aspect has an annual budget of over $60m with more than 800 staff in 75 different service locations.

 As a service provider specialising in autism, our focus is on services and practices that work so that people on the spectrum can have the best opportunities in their lives.
 It is backed up by our own applied research which focuses on researching autism in everyday settings.